ScottLogic/blog/_posts/2025-09-08-solving-data-consistency-in-distributed-systems-with-the-transactional-outbox.md

 Another benefit was in deferring the creation and deployment of our messaging service.
 On my team, we were intentional with how identifiers were generated and could use unique constraints in the datastore, ensuring components only acted once for a specific message.
 We focused on unit testing to begin with and we started integration testing once the message service was in place.

 A final benefit came from the implementation of the Transactional Outbox pattern being cheap in each context.
-Whilst the second context, where row-level locking was needed, had the greatest cost it did not have a significant impact on project timelines.
+Whilst the second context had the greatest development and testing cost, relating to row-level locking and performance requirements, it ultimately did not have a significant impact on project timelines.

 A drawback to the Transactional Outbox pattern was the complexity introduced by having several implementations of the messaging service across the project that were not reusable.
-We were not able to share implementation across contexts especially when different datastore technologies, performance characteristics or kinds of downstream services are needed.
-The greater the variability of contexts that the pattern needs to be applied in, the less likely is that code reuse will be possible.
+We were not able to share implementation across contexts especially when different datastore technologies, performance characteristics or kinds of downstream services were needed.
+The greater the variability of contexts that the pattern needs to be applied in, the less likely it is that code reuse will be possible.

 After weighing the benefits and the drawbacks, the Transactional Outbox pattern seemed better suited to the project than Event Sourcing.
 The project needed data consistency and reliability guarantees for interactions with several external services as well as internal components.
 In addition, there were no requirements indicating that the state of the system should be modelled by events.